elunna/nerfhack-changelog/README.md

 * many major demons have been given flight (xNetHack)
 * dingos have been replaced with warg pups - very similar to dingos but slight adjustments so they can grow into wargs
 * disenchanters can appear in the main dungeon
+* disenchanter attacks can also remove erodeproofing from items.
 * dragons, nagas, and golems don't balk at approaching as much
 * dwarves sometimes start with potions of booze (xNetHack)
 * all elementals resist sickness